You bought a fancy antenna for your mesh node. How do you know if it’s actually any good?

 What is a NanoVNA?

 A Vector Network Analyzer measures how radio frequency signals behave when they hit your antenna.
-Specifically, it tells you:
+It tells you:

 For mesh networking, we care most about SWR at 915 MHz.
 A lower SWR means more of your transmit power actually radiates instead of reflecting back into your radio.